hackifiery/picostack/README.md

-o       : Output top number as character & pop n       : Output top number as integer & pop i       : Input some characters (max 64 bytes) and push them all* x       : Discard top number on the stack c       : clear the stack
+o       : Output top number as character & pop n       : Output top number as integer & pop i       : Input some characters (max 64 bytes) and push them all* u       : Input one number and push to the stack* x       : Discard top number on the stack c       : clear the stack